What is DevOps?(A Beginner’s Guide)

-DevOps will not work without continuous testing.
-From the CI stage itself, a number of tests need to be conducted for proper validation of code and integrating it with the existing codebase.
+DevOps will not work without a continuous testing strategy.
+Several tests must be conducted from the CI stage to validate and integrate the code with the existing codebase properly.
 This is mandatory to ensure that the software works according to requirements and is not disrupted by bugs or anomalies.

 4. Continuous Monitoring

-While code is being deployed via the CI/CD pipeline to the production environment, the Ops team will have to constantly monitor the environment to ensure positive levels of uptime, stability, and availability.
+While code is being deployed via the CI/CD pipeline to the production environment, the Ops team must constantly monitor the environment to ensure positive uptime, stability, and availability.
 This is known as Continuous Monitoring.

 Best Practices for DevOps

-Incorporate the following techniques to get the most out a DevOps-driven software development process:
+Incorporate the following techniques to get the most out of a DevOps-driven software development process:

 - When automation is possible, do it.
 The right CI/CD tools are instrumental in creating an effective DevOps system.
-They reduce the time spent on each task and reduce the risk of human error.BrowserStack provides a number of integrations with popular CI/CD tools that help with the implementation of DevOps.
-This includes tools such as Jira, Jenkins, TeamCity, Travis CI and much more.
-It also provides a cloud Selenium grid of 2000+ real browsers and devices for testing purposes.
-Additionally, there are in-built debugging tools that let testers identify and resolve bugs immediately.
+They reduce the time spent on each task and reduce the risk of human error.BrowserStack provides many integrations with popular CI/CD tools that help implement DevOps.
+This includes tools such as Jira, Jenkins, TeamCity, Travis CI, and more.
+It also provides a cloud Selenium grid of 3000+ real browsers and devices for testing purposes.
+Additionally, in-built debugging tools let testers identify and resolve bugs immediately.

 - Run tests on all code without failure, be it manual or automated testing (ideally, both).

-- Stay up to date with current technology trends.
+- Stay up to date with current automation testing trends.
 Software development cannot afford to fall behind on technological development.

 - Deliver software quickly.
 When required, roll back software equally quickly.

 - Implement collaboration.
 This is the very crux of DevOps.
-Business, operations and development teams need to be consistently and completely aligned to ensure that DevOps practices are successful.
+Business, operations, and development teams must be consistently and wholly aligned to ensure that DevOps practices are successful.

 The high rate of DevOps across the software development landscape is proof that it works and works well.
 While implementing it may take some effort, the results speak for themselves.
 In a world where release cycles and deadlines keep getting shorter, DevOps saves time, conserves human effort and ensures high product quality.
-This means that user experience remains pristine, without the users having to wait weeks or months for it.
+This means that the user experience remains pristine, without the users having to wait weeks or months.